leonardorleon/de-github-events-pipeline/README.md

 * `docker-compose -f docker_setup/docker-compose.yml run --workdir="//usr/app/dbt/gh_events" dbt-bq dbt debug`

-However, this is a bit cumbersome, so I've decided to just run the container in interactive mode, that way I don't need to run a long command everytime and spin up the container each time I want to run a command.
+However, this is a bit cumbersome, even with make.
+So I've decided to just run the container in interactive mode, that way I don't need to run a long command everytime and spin up the container each time I want to run a command.

 ### Run in interactive mode